 For these types of photo shoots, I recommend booking 3-6 months in advance, although this is not required.

 What time of day is the best for a photo shoot?

 Aside from the Wedding Photo Packages, the majority of my photo shoots start 60 - 120 minutes (give/take) either after sunrise or before sunset.
 This time frame is known as the Golden Hours.
 Shooting during this time frame helps to ensure a soft and flattering lighting effect.

 Where will the photo shoot take place?

 The location of a photo shoot is very important, and it's best to keep it simple.
 Depending on what type of photo shoot you are purchasing, I may suggest an urban, countryside, landscape, or studio setting.
-If you have a special location in mind - perhaps at your home, your favorite park, or where you met your honey - please be sure to tell me.
+If you have a special location in mind - perhaps at your home, your favourite park, or where you met your honey - please be sure to tell me.

 How should I prepare for the photo shoot?